iotaledger/iota/crates/iota-graphql-rpc/README.md

 ![GraphQL server architecture](./graphql-rpc-arch.png)

+The GraphQL server is built using the `async-graphql` library.
+You can explore the schema [here](schema).

+`Query`, `Mutation`, and `EmptySubscription` correspond to the main operations that the server supports.

+`Query` handles data fetching, `Mutation` manages data modification, and `EmptySubscription` acts currently as a placeholder for real-time subscriptions as they are not supported.

+The `async-graphql` types that are included in the schema are defined in the [src/types](src/types) directory.

 ## Dev setup

 Note that we use compilation flags to determine the backend for Diesel.
-If you're using VS Code, make sure to update `settings.json` with the appropriate features - there should at least be a `pg_backend` (or other backend.)
+If you're using VS Code, make sure to update `settings.json` with the appropriate `pg_backend` feature flag:

 ```
 "rust-analyzer.cargo.features": ["pg_backend"]
 ```

-Consequently, you'll also need to specify the backend when running cargo commands:
-`cargo run --features "pg_backend" --bin iota-graphql-rpc start-server --db-url <DB_URL>`

-The order is important:

-1. `--features "pg_backend"`: This part tells Cargo to enable the `pg_backend` feature.
-2. `--bin iota-graphql-rpc`: This specifies which binary to run.
-3. `start-server --db-url`: These are arguments to the binary.

 ## Steps to run a local GraphQL server